 La Tomatina originated as a local food fight among friends in 1945.
-It was enjoyed so much that it was repeated the next year and the year after.
-The holiday was banned in 1955 but, after the death of Franco in the 1970s, the holiday returned once more.
-Since the 1990s, the festival has grown each year as more and more people come to participate in the world’s largest food fight and every year the city council happily provides the tomatoes that are thrown at the event.
+They enjoyed it so much that they repeated it the next year and the year after.
+The holiday was banned in 1955, but after Franco’s death in the 1970s, the holiday returned once more.
+Since the 1990s, the festival has grown each year as more and more people come to participate in the world’s largest food fight, and every year the city council happily provides the tomatoes that are thrown at the event.

 Starting early in the morning, people wearing clothes never to be worn again crowd trains heading from Valencia to Bunol.
 They get there and join the other masses heading to the center, stopping for some food and a lot of drinks along the way.
 Eventually, everyone reaches the city center and simply stops.
 There’s nowhere else to go.
 The crowd is simply too thick.
-During the run up to the 11am kick off, many participants climb the greased pole to get a ham.
+During the run-up to the 11am kick-off, many participants climb the greased pole to get a ham.
 When the ham is caught, the party starts, though I didn’t see anyone get the ham.
 They seem to start at 11 regardless.
-While waiting for that crucial hour, people drink, pour water on each other, and break out into the occasional t-shirt fight.
+While waiting for that crucial hour, people drink, pour water on each other, and break out into the occasional tee-shirt fight.

 Then the gun goes off, the fight begins, and the tomatoes pour out of trucks.
 But only video will give testament to the craziness.
 So while I was fighting, my friends at Travelyourself took my camera so I could bring you this:

-There’s nothing else I can say about the festival that the video doesn’t show better.
+There’s nothing I can say about the festival that the video doesn’t show better.

 The fight lasts for one hour, after which the city is ankle-deep in a river of tomato juice.
 The party continues for a few hours in many of the plazas around the city before most crowds head back to Valencia to shower, siesta, and relax.